ArtSabintsev/Siren/.github/ISSUE_TEMPLATE.md

-# If you're experiencing an issue with your app, please provide the following:
+# If you're experiencing integrating Siren into your app, please provide the following:

-- **Bundle ID**:
+- **Are you using the [latest version](https://github.com/ArtSabintsev/Siren/releases) of Siren?**:
+- **What is your App's Bundle ID?**:
 - **When was the latest version of your app published to the App Store?**:
-- **Is your app Published in the US App Store?**:
+- **Is your app published in the US App Store?
+If not, what App Store is it published in?**:
-- **If not, please provide the country code for your region's App Store.**:

 ---